 - 35 metres length Tangat Gunboat or U-Boat Hunter

 5. Hot Springs in the Philippines??

 Long day of island-hopping or aching from too much snorkeling?
 Visit the Maquinit Hot Springs and relieve all the stress in your muscles and shoulders.
-The temperature of the water isn’t too warm and the smell is still quite tolerable compared to some of the other hot springs I have visited.
+The temperature of the water isn’t too warm and the smell is still quite tolerable compared to some of the other hot springs I have visited in Canada.